 Keeping alive dialogue

 Pakistan wants discussions on other issues, including its core dispute with India over the Himalayan region of Kashmir, the cause of two of their three wars.
+Kashmir is divided between the two countries.

 On Friday, India reimposed a curfew in parts of Kashmir where India is fighting a two-decade-old separatist insurgency.
 Huge anti-India protests have swept the region over the past month.